 Dogs romping, playing, running free.
 I don’t think there is anything quite as beautiful and exhilarating as watching my dogs take off through an open field – their powerful, long strides, muscles glistening as they race each other through the tall grass.
 Wild dogs uninhibited by leash or fence.
+Off leash training can help you and your dog achieve this!

 Equally exhilarating is that moment when I call and they turn in tandem, racing each other back to me.
 After eight years, I am still in awe when my dogs respond with such instant enthusiasm.
 I am in awe not because it hasn’t happened with amazing regularity – it has.
 But rather because these two dogs are not the easygoing, stick-with-you type of dogs that make off-leash reliability a given.
 (They are more like the kind of dog you might see running away down the beach with a person in hot pursuit.
 You know the type.
 Perhaps you even share your life with one.)